kubikal7/Tikrow-notification/README.md

 The program is a console application.
 Notifications work when the app is running and successfully logged in.

 ## How run?

-If you download .jar file, remember you need have at least [Java JDK 17](https://www.oracle.com/java/technologies/downloads/) installed.
+The program requires Google Chrome installed as the program uses ChromeDriver and at least [Java JDK 17](https://www.oracle.com/java/technologies/downloads/) installed.
+An internet connection is also required.

 You can check Java version: